DETAILED ACTION

 (a)(2) the claimed invention was described in a patent issued under section 151, or in an application for patent published or deemed published under section 122(b), in which the patent or application, as the case may be, names another inventor and was effectively filed before the effective filing date of the claimed invention.

-Regarding Claim 1, Chun teaches a method of a user equipment (UE), comprising: identifying a disaster condition for a first network (Section 0007, receipt of a disaster related message indicates a disaster condition); identifying whether the UE is in a registered state and a connected state over a first access based on the identified disaster condition; and performing a disaster roaming based on an identification that the UE is not in the registered state and the connected state over the first access (a scenario is rendered wherein the UE is in an idle mode and not in a connected stated (Section 0256), disaster roaming is performed after the UE requests registration to the second PLMN, which is an indication that the UE is not registered or in a registered state (Section 0007), this renders a further scenario wherein the disaster roaming is performed when UE is not in a registered state and the connected state, the first PLMN has a particular access protocol or is a particular type of network such as 5g RAT (Section 0220), which is the first access).
+Regarding Claim 1, Chun teaches a method of a user equipment (UE), comprising: identifying a disaster condition for a first public land mobile network (PLMN) (Section 0007, receipt of a disaster related message indicates a disaster condition); identifying whether the UE is in a 5th generation mobile management (5GMM) registered mode or a 5GMM connected mode over a non-3GPP access in response to the identifying disaster condition; and performing a disaster roaming from the first PLMN with the disaster condition in response to an identification that the UE is not in the 5GMM registered mode and the 5GMM connected mode over the non-3GPP access (a scenario is rendered wherein the UE is in an idle mode and not in a connected stated (Section 0256), disaster roaming is performed after the UE requests registration to the second PLMN, which is an indication that the UE is not registered or in a registered state (Section 0007), this renders a further scenario wherein the disaster roaming is performed when UE is not in a registered state and the connected state, the first PLMN has a particular access protocol or is a particular type of network such as a WLAN (Section 0220), which is the non-3GPP access, can be a 5G network (Sections 0219 – 0221)), wherein the UE in the 5GMM registered mode is registered with the first PLMN (registered with a PLMN (Section 0007), and wherein the UE in the 5GMM connected mode has a non-access stratum (NAS) signaling connection between the UE and the first PLMN (Section 0435, NAS signaling).

-Regarding Claim 7, Chun teaches a user equipment (UE), comprising: a transceiver; and at least one processor coupled to the transceiver, wherein the at least one processor is configured to: identify a disaster condition for a first network (Section 0007, receipt of a disaster related message indicates a disaster condition, typical UEs comprise transceivers and at least one processor), identify whether the UE is in a registered state and a connected state over a first access, based on the identified disaster condition, and control the transceiver to perform a disaster roaming based on an identification that the UE is not in the registered state and the connected state over a second access (a scenario is rendered wherein the UE is in an idle mode and not in a connected stated (Section 0256), disaster roaming is performed after the UE requests registration to the second PLMN, which is an indication that the UE is not registered or in a registered state (Section 0007), this renders a further scenario wherein the disaster roaming is performed when UE is not in a registered state and the connected state, the first PLMN can be a network such as 5g RAT (Section 0220), which is the first access, or LTE/LTE-A (Section 0051), which is a second access).
+Regarding Claim 7, Chun teaches a user equipment (UE), comprising: a transceiver; and at least one processor coupled to the transceiver, wherein the at least one processor is configured to: identify a disaster condition for a PLMN (Section 0007, receipt of a disaster related message indicates a disaster condition, typical UEs comprise transceivers and at least one processor), identify whether the UE is in a 5GMM registered mode or a 5GMM connected mode over a non-3GPP access in response to the identifying the disaster condition, and control the transceiver to perform a disaster roaming from the first PLMN with the disaster condition in response to an identification that the UE is not in the 5GMM registered mode and the 5GMM connected mode over the non-3GPP access (a scenario is rendered wherein the UE is in an idle mode and not in a connected stated (Section 0256), disaster roaming is performed after the UE requests registration to the second PLMN, which is an indication that the UE is not registered or in a registered state (Section 0007), this renders a further scenario wherein the disaster roaming is performed when UE is not in a registered state and the connected state, the first PLMN can be a network such as WLAN (Section 0220), which is a non-3GPP access, can be a 5G network (Sections 0219 – 0221)), wherein the UE in the 5GMM registered mode is registered with the first PLMN (registered with a PLMN (Section 0007), and wherein the UE in the 5GMM connected mode has a non-access stratum (NAS) signaling connection between the UE and the first PLMN (Section 0435, NAS signaling).

 Claim Rejections - 35 USC § 103